Frequently Asked Questions

 Do I have to submit an annual report if we did not offer workshops during that year?

 - Yes.
-Our system will see any trainer or licensed organization who have not submitted an annual report as “inactive” or “lapsed”.
+Our system will see any trainer or licensed organization who has not submitted an annual report as “inactive” or “lapsed”.

 - We need the report even if it shows “0” in most of the fields.